 The tectonic plates are not fixed, but in constant movement and can move without there being "friction" between them but when their mobility causes their edges to make contact, friction efforts are produced that prevent the displacement of one relative to the other.
 If this friction force between plates is greater than the strength of the rocks, a rupture or overlap of the plates can occur, which translates to those on the surface as an earthquake.

-These movements of tectonic plates are occurring all the time, 24 hours a day, 365 days a year so it can not be predicted when the movement will be more or less intense because it is not a movement that keeps patterns but completely random.
+These movements of tectonic plates are occurring all the time, 24 hours a day, 365 days a year so it can not be predicted when the movement will be more or less intense because it is not a movement that keeps patterns but is completely random.

-Mexico is on the plate of North America but on its Pacific coast, there is the plate of Cocos, the one of the Pacific and in its border with Central America, there is the plate of the Caribbean.
+Mexico is on the plate of North America but its Pacific coast, there is the plate of Cocos, the one of the Pacific and in its border with Central America, there is the plate of the Caribbean.
 In the case of Colombia, for example, it is on the plate of South America but its Pacific coast is adjacent to the Nazca plate.

 Do not forget that the Earth is in constant motion and that there is no way to predict a telluric movement.
 What we can do is prevent and be prepared for when it may occur.